Generic orbits and type isolation in the Gurarij space: The Gurarij space

 Moreover, if $E \subseteq F$ is such that $\bG$ is atomic over $E$, and $\varphi\rest_E = \id$, then we may require that $\psi\rest_E = \id$ as well. \end{cor}

 \begin{ntn} We shall denote by $\bG$ the unique separable Gurarij space.
-Similarly, for a separable Banach space $E$, we let $\bG[E]$ denote the unique atomic separable Gurarij space over $E$, if such exists, observing that since all types over $0$ are isolated, $\bG = \bG[0]$. \end{ntn}
+Similarly, for a separable Banach space $E$, we let $\bG[E]$ denote the unique atomic separable Gurarij space over $E$, if such an extension of $E$ exists.
+Observe that since all types over $0$ are isolated, $\bG = \bG[0]$. \end{ntn}